Niobids: Parthenius variant

 In another version of the myth, the Niobids are the children of Philottus and Niobe, daughter of Assaon.
 When Niobe dares to argue with Leto about the beauty of her children, Leto comes up with multi-stage punishment.
 First, Philottus is killed while hunting.
 Then, her father Assaon makes advances to his own daughter, which she refuses.
 He invites her children to a banquet and burns them all to death.
 As a result of these calamities, Niobe flings herself from a rock.
 Assaon, reflecting over his crimes, also killed himself.

 Art

 Due to their appearance in the mythology of Apollo, male and female Niobids frequently appeared in classical art.
 One of the two ivory reliefs added to the doors of the Temple of Apollo Palatinus in its Augustan rebuild depicted their death.
 They are also known from figurative sculpture, examples of which are to be found at the Palazzo Massimo in Rome and in the group of Niobids (including Niobe sheltering one of her daughters) found in Rome in 1583 along with the Wrestlers and brought to the Uffizi in Florence in 1775.

+A terracotta figurine of Astycrateia is shown in the MAK Collection Online.
+A 3D-model of the same figurine was published on sketchfab.